flyinghog88/cubase-midi-remote/akai/mpkmini_plus/README.md

   - REC ...
 CC 119

 - PAD 1 - 8
-  - You configure PADs are CC 16 - 23, then you can customize PADs as controller using "Mapping Assistant".
+  - Configure PADs as CC 16 - 23, then customize PADs as controllers using the “Mapping Assistant”.
 - Joystick X, Y, Pitch bend and Mod-wheel
-  - Also, customizable using "Mapping Assistant".
+  - Also customizable using the “Mapping Assistant”.
-  - Joystick X binded as CC 12
+  - Joystick X bound as CC 12
-  - Joystick Y binded as CC 2
+  - Joystick Y bound as CC 2